jenslaufer/Lagrange/_posts/2020-06-17-how_to_create_a_rest_api_for_machine_learning.md

 ```

-We run the app.py Voilà our REST API is ready to use.
+You can execute the app.py now and your REST API is ready to use.
 Almost.
 We missed something very essential:

 __The MongoDB database__

-Installing the database that you don't know might be nightmare.
+Installing a database that you don't know might be nightmare.
 However, we reduce the effort with the use docker-compose and Docker.

 ### 2. Containerize your Application with Docker